tdworowy/kindle_highlights/md/Your_Code_as_a_Crime_Scene_Second_Edition_(Tornhill_Adam).md

       Earlier in our fictional example about joining a new team, you fell prey to pluralistic ignorance.
 Pluralistic ignorance happens when everyone privately rejects a norm but thinks everyone else in the group supports it.
 Over time, pluralistic ignorance can lead to situations where a group follows rules that all of its members reject in private.

+      Commit messages have even more to offer.
+A new line of research proposes that commit messages convey something about the team itself.
+A team of researchers found this out by analyzing commit messages in different open-source projects with respect to their emotional content.
+The study compared the expressed emotions to factors such as the programming language used, the team location, and the day of the week.
+(See Sentiment analysis of commit comments in GitHub [GAL14].)
+Among other findings, the results of the study point to Java programmers expressing the most negative feelings and distributed teams the most positive.

+      It’s a story that perfectly embodies the essence of what we now know as Brooks’s Law from The Mythical Man-Month: Essays on Software Engineering [Bro95]: “Adding manpower to a late software project makes it later.”